ADCs at a glance

-Generally, the ADC field has been steadily growing in the recent decade, especially in the context of oncology.
+Generally, the ADC field has seen steady growth in the recent decade, especially in the context of oncology.

-The identification of novel targets, on-going development of novel linkers and payloads with improved stability and potency, and a continuously improving understanding of the mechanisms underlying successful ADC treatment, has contributed to this development.
+The identification of novel targets, an improved understanding of optimal dosing strategies, as well on-going development and discovery of novel linkers and payloads with improved stability and potency, has led to a continuously improving understanding of the mechanisms underlying successful ADC treatment.

-We therefore firmly believe that ADCs will play a key role in targeted drug delivery and personalized medicine in the future, and that our particular strategy will contribute significantly.
+The ADCendo team firmly believes that ADCs will play a key role in targeted drug delivery and personalized medicine in the future.